MoOx/react-from-svg/README.md

 react-from-svg --help

 Usage
   $ react-from-svg <sourcePath> <outputPath> [--with-native|--with-web]

 Options
-    --with-native, -native                Output code for react-native-svg
-    --with-web, -web                      Output code for DOM.
-If --with-native is also used, will be output as .web.js files --with-native-for-reason, -bsnative   Output code for @reason-react-native/svg
-    --with-web-for-reason, -bsnweb        Output code for reason-react
-    --remove-fill, -rf                    Remove all 'fill' properties from SVGs, convenient for icons --remove-stroke, -rs                  Remove all 'stroke' properties from SVGs, convenient for icons --commonjs, -cjs                      Export as commonjs instead of es6 import/export
+  --with-native, -rn                    Output code for react-native-svg --with-web, -rnw                      Output code for DOM.
+If --with-native is also used, will be output as .web.js files --with-native-for-rescript, -rrn      Output code for @rescript-react-native/svg --with-web-for-rescript, -rrnw        Output code for @rescript/react --remove-fill, -rf                    Remove all 'fill' properties from SVGs, convenient for icons --remove-stroke, -rs                  Remove all 'stroke' properties from SVGs, convenient for icons --commonjs, -cjs                      Export as commonjs instead of es6 import/export

 Example
   $ react-from-svg assets/svgs src/Svgs --with-native --remove-fill
 ```

 Generated components will have the following props that you can inject to the